joykangangi/Nature-Trivia-App/README.md

 b)The options menu
 c)Fragments
 d)Grid-layout
-they're screenshots displaying some of the screens,this is the directory:NaturetriviaApp->app->sampledata->screenshot :)
+there are screenshots displaying some of the screens,this is the directory:NaturetriviaApp->app->sampledata->screenshot :)